Polar Bear

 Monitoring populations

-Scientists are currently monitoring the weight and movement of polar bears in the Arctic (the U.S., Norway and Canada).
-WWF and partners are working to understand the impact that different threats, such as climate change and the expansion of industry in the Arctic, are having on different polar bear populations.
+In addition to supporting current work by scientists to monitor the conditions and movement of polar bears to understand the impact that different threats, such as climate change and the expansion of industry in the Arctic, are having on different polar bear populations, WWF and our partners are working to catalyze development of new technology that will make polar bear research more cost effective, less invasive, and deliver more useful data.
+For example:

 Reducing industrial impacts

-WWF’s goal is to ensure that whatever industrial development takes place is sustainable and that it does not damage wildlife populations and ecosystems to any great extent.
-We offer technical expertise on oil spill prevention and response, and we advocate for the highest development standards through national and international venues.
-We also collaborate with scientists, conservationists and local people in opposing oil and gas development in areas that are too valuable ecologically to expose to spill risks.
+WWF's goal is to ensure that wherever industrial development takes place, it is sustainable and does not damage wildlife populations and ecosystems to any great extent.
+We offer technical expertise on oil spill prevention and response.
+We also advocate for the highest development standards through national and international venues.

-Around the Arctic, WWF is preparing sensitivity maps for areas of the Arctic, to help maritime vessels stay clear of ecologically sensitive places.
-We have also offered best practices for shipping in the Arctic, and continue to work at the International Maritime Organization on a polar code that would make Arctic shipping safer.
+To help maritime vessels stay clear of ecologically fragile places, WWF is preparing sensitivity maps for areas of the Arctic.
+We have also offered best practices for shipping in the Arctic and continue to work at the International Maritime Organization on a polar code that would make Arctic shipping safer.

 -